Now driving your route . . .

 Village church bells can be heard from the gardens and the bakery is just a short walk outside the château gates; almost close enough to smell the freshly baked bread and croissants.
 A picturesque 15-minute walk through the woods takes you to a delightful lake, with another lake a little further, and the Marne River is nearby for river cruising and a river beach.
 There are plenty of lovely walks and cycle paths to explore and horse riding close by.

-This authentic and traditional residence feels like an informal country house making it a perfect retreat for families and friends to get together and catering can be arranged by the resident Michelin-starred chef, who can also cater for weddings and special events.
+This authentic and traditional residence feels like an informal country house making it a perfect retreat for families and friends to get together.
+Home-cooking can be organised and for weddings and special events, quality catering by French ‘top chefs de cuisine’ can be arranged, depending on your style, taste and budget.

 Château de Jaques is not a place to stay but an experience…a glimpse of the past, through the cracks and flaws created by the layers of history which made them.